chrislernunes/HydraX./README.md

 ---

-*Built by a quant trader for quant traders.
-Feedback and pull requests welcome.*
+*Feedback and pull requests welcome.*